cchudzicki-ocw-testing/7.003-Spring-2022/content/pages/syllabus.md

 4. Safety

 Each day in the lab, you will be evaluated on how you work in the lab.
 We will be evaluating whether you are prepared and on time for lab; whether you are organized, effective, and productive at the bench; whether you make an effort to answer daily In-Lab Questions (ILQs) and participate in lab discussions; and whether you work safely in the lab.
 Points will be deducted from a student’s safety score for violations of laboratory safety protocols, such as wearing open-toed shoes, eating/drinking/disposing of food trash in lab,  or improper disposal of hazardous chemicals.
 We take safety very seriously in the teaching  laboratories, and expect you to do the same.
 It is your responsibility to read, understand and practice the guidelines described in the 7.003 Lab Safety Sheet(link) during the Training Lab orientation, and in the online General Biosafety Training course.

+#### Problem Sets (15% of overall grade)

+There will be two problem set assignments during the semester.
+Questions on the problem sets will cover material related to topics and experiments discussed in lecture and lab class.
+The due dates for these two problem sets are listed in the Calendar(link).

+Problem sets can be revised and re-submitted for a regrade to earn **partial** credit for the missed points.
+The deadlines for submitting a regrade for each problem set are also listed in the Calendar(link).